 1/2 cup frozen corn

 Water if needed

 4-5 medium potatoes

 Approx 1/2 cup of milk

-A handful of grated cheese (more or less depending on taste)
+Handful of grated cheese (more of less depending on taste)

 Firstly peel & put potatoes into a saucepan covered with water.
 Put on the stove to boil.
 Cook these until tender to be mashed.

 In the meantime, brown the mince in another saucepan.
 I use a large saucepan, others may prefer a frypan.
-Either is just as good.
+Either are just as good.

 Stir in the garlic.

 Then add in the tin of tomatoes and the drained tin of lentils (don’t forget to drain the lentils first or it may not taste as good.
 Stir these in breaking up the tomato a little more if needed.